Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Akimova Tatiana, Shutterstock

-When you get your new kitten, the first thing you need to do is get them to a vet.
-The vet will run a comprehensive medical exam to check the kitten’s overall health, including checking their eyes, teeth, heart, lungs, etc. The vet will also discuss with you about spaying or neutering your kitten when they are of age.
+When you get your new kitten, the first thing you need to do is take them to a vet.
+The vet will run a comprehensive medical exam to check the kitten’s overall health, including their eyes, teeth, heart, lungs, etc. The vet will also discuss spaying or neutering your kitten.

 2. Kitten Diet